HSBC (HSBC) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from HSBC as it approaches its next earnings report date.
-On that day, HSBC is projected to report earnings of $1.50 per share, which would represent year-over-year growth of 11.11%.
+Investors will be hoping for strength from HSBC as it approaches its next earnings release.
+In that report, analysts expect HSBC to post earnings of $1.50 per share.
+This would mark year-over-year growth of 11.11%.
 Our most recent consensus estimate is calling for quarterly revenue of $15.87 billion, up 20.77% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for HSBC.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for HSBC.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 7.76% lower within the past month.
-HSBC is currently a Zacks Rank #3 (Hold).
+HSBC is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that HSBC has a Forward P/E ratio of 6.1 right now.
-This represents a discount compared to its industry's average Forward P/E of 7.54.
+In terms of valuation, HSBC is currently trading at a Forward P/E ratio of 5.95.
+For comparison, its industry has an average Forward P/E of 7.32, which means HSBC is trading at a discount to the group.

 The Banks - Foreign industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 109, putting it in the top 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report